rercek/sharelatex-ldap/README.md

-# Overleaf/sharelatex image with LDAP Support Toolkit
+# Overleaf/sharelatex image with LDAP Support

 Original sharelatex image with LDAP support, based on the modification of a few files, mainly [`AuthenticationManager.js`](./ldap/4.1.6/AuthenticationManager.ldap.js) and [`ContactController.js`](./ldap/4.1.6/ContactController.ldap.js).